Tactical talks mobilise tight field for Māori seats

-A tight field of candidates are standing for Māori wards in Taranaki following behind-the-scenes kōrero to make the most of new seats at council tables.
+A tight field of candidates is standing for Māori wards in Taranaki following behind-the-scenes kōrero to make the most of new seats at council tables.

 Only eight candidates are nominated for the region's five Māori electoral roll seats, and two of those seats have been filled unopposed in Stratford District and Taranaki Regional councils.